 The binning for the $\cos{\alpha}$ distribution has been chosen based on a MC study.
-For a fixed injected $N_{\mathrm{solar}-\nu}$, the standard deviation of the distribution of the extracted $N_{\mathrm{solar}-\nu}$ showed a steady decrease until 40 bins, followed by no change in the precision.
+For a fixed injected $N_{\mathrm{solar}-\nu}$, the standard deviation of the distribution of the extracted $N_{\mathrm{solar}-\nu}$ showed a steady decrease until 20 bins, followed by a stable precision between 20 and 80 bins.
 Therefore, 60 bins has been chosen for the $\cos{\alpha}$ histograms used in the final fit.
 The systematic uncertainty due to the choice of binning is discussed in Section~\ref{sec:sys-others}.

 The \emph{``N\textsuperscript{th}-hit method''} has also been validated using a MC study.
 The difference between the time distributions of data and MC can be empirically described with a Gaussian derivative.
 In the MC study, this difference has been fitted with such a function and has been used to change the MC time distribution so as to make it similar to data.
 From this modified MC time distribution, pseudo-datasets with a fixed amount of $N_{\mathrm{solar}-\nu}$ have been then constructed.
 The normal MC PDFs without any corrections have then been used to perform the $\chi^{2}$ fit.
 A 13\% bias has been observed between the injected and extracted $N_{\mathrm{solar}-\nu}$, for a simple time cut ($<$ 34\,ns), while no bias has been found for the ``N\textsuperscript{th} hit method''.
 This indicates that the method chosen for the CID analysis, makes it possible to suppress the absolute systematic time differences between data and MC.